All Insights

 Those frameworks will include access control standards.
 AI systems will be required to operate under least-privilege principles.
 Service integrations will need to be audited.
 Credentials will need rotation schedules.
 You won't be able to say "I granted it access to AWS 18 months ago and never checked again."

-The organizations that establish this discipline now—even if it seems overcomplicated for a single developer—will have a significant advantage when regulations hit.
-They'll have the audit trails, the rotation procedures, the permission inventory, the incident response playbooks.
+The organizations that establish this discipline now, even if it seems overcomplicated for a single developer, will have a significant advantage when regulations hit.
+They will have the audit trails, the rotation procedures, the permission inventory, the incident response playbooks.

-The organizations that delay?
-They'll face crisis mode compliance work when an audit finds 300 unnecessary API keys and 47 OAuth applications with write access to mission-critical systems.
+The organizations that delay will face crisis mode compliance work when an audit finds hundreds of unnecessary API keys and dozens of OAuth applications with write access to mission-critical systems.

 The Closing Principle